 “I’d like a room,” Dirken said, as he flipped out two silver Yulee coins.

 “Ah, I have one in mind, third floor, and on the corner.”
 The man said, “Quiet and off the beaten path.”

 “I’ll take it.”
 The Bounty hunter replied, putting a cigarette into his human lips.

 “Sorry Mister Dilemna, There is no smoking here in the building.”
 The man said, “If you must, however, you can go outside or enter our smoking room.”
 He pointed to the doors of a room, and inside the cloud of smoke could be seen there.

 “I see.”
 The Bounty-hunter said, “I’d like to go to my room.”

 The desk manager hit the button and a bell on the desk dinged.
-A moment later, and beside him, a youthful looking dwarf woman appeared.
-She is clad in a maroon uniform that is tight, shapely to her body, and showing a lot of skin, in the right places with attractive cleavage.
+A moment later, and beside him, a youthful-looking dwarf woman appeared.
+She is clad in a maroon uniform that is tight, shapely to her body, and shows a lot of skin, in the right places with attractive cleavage.

 “Third floor.”
 The computerized voice said, and the lift doors snapped open.
 Dirken managed to step off as the young woman led the way and handed him the key after opening it, stepping aside to allow him to step into the lavish room.

-It is well lit and very large; a bed sits in the center of the room beyond.
-A small kitchen is on the left side, and a closet on the right.
+It is well-lit and very large; a bed sits in the center of the room beyond.
+A small kitchen is on the left side and a closet is on the right.
 A sitting area with a table and chairs sits catty-corner to the bed.
-Here, Dirken put his saddle-bags down, and removing his revolver he placed it on the table.
+Here, Dirken put his saddlebags down and removing his revolver he placed it on the table.

 “M…Ser.i.c.a!”
 The broken voice said cheerfully.